M

 It’s important to take your miki to the vet regularly for check-ups.

 Mikis are cute dogs, but the same unique characteristics that have been bred to make them cute can also contribute to specific health risks.
 Their short muzzles are a particular issue.
 Respiratory issues are common in this breed and can take the form of snoring, difficulty breathing, or swallowing.
-This is standard in toy-sized dogs like the pomeranian and in snub-nosed dogs like the English bulldog — but it can also lead to inactivity and eventual obesity.
+This is standard in toy-sized dogs like the pomeranian and snub-nosed dogs like the English bulldog — but it can also lead to inactivity and eventual obesity.
 In case of serious respiratory issues, a veterinarian may recommend the removal of fluid from the lungs.

 Another common characteristic this dog shares with other toy-sized breeds is its small mouth.
 You’ll need to brush their teeth more regularly than the average canine, and it can be beneficial to make sure that they have healthy and size-appropriate bones to chew on.
-This breed is generally healthy as far as purebreds go, but you should keep out an eye for a couple of issues that are common among all breeds.
+This breed is generally healthy as far as purebreds go, but you should keep an eye out for a couple of issues that are common among all breeds.
 Patellar luxation — or a dislocated kneecap — is relatively common.
 They may also be threatened by hypothyroidism and eyelash issues.

 Look out for these conditions when caring for a Miki: